Bloemfontein: Road

-Bloemfontein's national and regional roads are as follows: The N1, a major highway running roughly SE to NW from Cape Town to Johannesburg and Zimbabwe largely bypasses this city to the west.
-The N8 runs east/west connecting Bloemfontein to Kimberley and Maseru, the capital of Lesotho.
-Bloemfontein is also the northern end of the N6 road heading roughly southwards to the port of East London.
+The N1, a major highway running roughly SW to NE from Cape Town to Johannesburg, Pretoria and Zimbabwe largely bypasses the city centre to the west as the Bloemfontein Western Bypass.
+The N8 runs east/west connecting Bloemfontein to Kimberley in the west and Maseru, the capital of Lesotho, in the east.
+Bloemfontein is also the northern end of the N6 road heading roughly southwards to Maletswai, Komani the port of East London.

-There are also two two-digit R routes: the R64, which is the old road to Kimberley, via Dealesville and Boshof.
-It ends at the N1.
-The R30 ends at the N1 north of the town.
-It is the road to Welkom.
+The R64 is the old road to Kimberley, passing through Dealesville and Boshof.
+The R30 begins north of Bloemfontein and connects northwards to Welkom, Klerksdorp, Ventersdorp and Rustenburg.

-Three other three-digit R routes have their origin in Bloemfontein.
 The R706 takes origin from the N8 in the city centre, and heads south-west towards Jagersfontein and Fauresmith.
-The R702 also originates from the N8 in the city centre, but heads south-east towards the towns of Dewetsdorp and Wepener.
-The third road, the R700, starts in the city centre from the N8 and heads north crossing the N1 towards Bultfontein.
+The R702 originates from the N6 south of the city centre and heads south-east towards the towns of Dewetsdorp and Wepener.
+The R700 starts in the city centre from the N8 and heads north, crossing the N1 towards Bultfontein and Hoopstad.

-Below that level, Bloemfontein has a number of metropolitan or M roads.
+Below that level, Bloemfontein has several metropolitan or M roads.
 These roads are numbered independently of M-roads in other South African cities.